andrewwu-dev/Smart-LED-Board/README.md

 -   when the entire board lights up we control 9 sections (add in the 4 corners).

--   Camera dimension and distortion matrix are naively approximated. [refer to this site](https://www.learnopencv.com/head-pose-estimation-using-opencv-and-dlib/)
+-   Camera dimension and distortion matrix are approximated. [refer to this site](https://www.learnopencv.com/head-pose-estimation-using-opencv-and-dlib/)

 ## **Todo**
--   Wires are currently duct taped together.
-Need something more secure.

 -   Make the LED's display in a gradient color (may need to convert LED.py into a thread).

 -   Add a loading animation if program can't detect your head (preferably purple colored).

 -   Make the script automatically run when the rapsberry by starts up.

--   Make a marking on the floor to indicate where to stand.